The-Shortman/Planets-And-Portals-3/README.md

 ### Other info
 As to your credit in the Credits quest chapter, it will be added in the update after you sign up for the playtesting programme :)

 There is currently no public server (I am actively working on this).
 If you wish to host a dedicated server, feel free to do so.
-If you have any issues setting one up let me know as I've had my pain in modifying this to make a server pack every time I update it, or I wpuld recommend e4mc to host it from your client for free - only the host needs the mod installed for anybody (with all the *other* required mods) to join:
+If you have any issues setting one up let me know as I've had my pain in modifying this to make a server pack every time I update it, or I would recommend e4mc to host it from your client for free - only the host needs the mod installed for anybody (with all the *other* required mods) to join:

 e4mc:
 https://www.curseforge.com/minecraft/mc-mods/e4mc